rbergenl/_Alpha/developer/repos/TROUBLESHOOTING.md

 # Troubelshooting

+## NPM
+- With `lifecycle EPERM, Operation not permitted` do the following: Go to System Preferences > Security & Privacy > Privacy > Full Disk Access.
+Add Terminal.

 ## Gatsby

 - manifest.webmanifest has error or 404 and icons not generated.
 Solution: upgrade gatsby-plugin-manifest to the latest version.

 ## Github Pages

 - Github pages resets the custom domain.
 Solution: add a `CNAME` file with the line `www.<domainname>.com`.
 - The `www.` subdomain gives privacy error.
 Solution: in your DNS point `www.<domainname>.com` as CNAME to `<username>.github.io`.

 ## Expo

 - Try to publish with `expo publish --target managed` to publish an app that will run in Expo client.
 Or run `expo publish --target bare` to just publish the app.
 - Try: go to the Expo project page and near the QR code click `Open project in browser`.
 There the app can be opened in Android and might display more error information.